 The unlawful taking, carrying, leading, riding away, or concealing the property of another person without threat, violence, or bodily harm with the intent to prevent or deprive the rightful owner of its use.
-Value of item $\frac{$300}{5750.00}$ or more.
+Value of item \$750.00 or more.

-- 2. Out-of-school suspension with discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
+- 1. Notification of appropriate law enforcement agency. - 2.
+Out-of-school suspension with discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
 Notification of the parents/guardians in accordance with appropriate procedures.